alfg/mumble-widget/README.md

 ### Self-Hosted

+Self-hosted is for those who would like to have control of the sourcecode and/or customize the template or widget itself.

 1. Download contents in /dist folder.
 2. Use sample in demo/index.html as an example to integrate into your website

 ### Hosted

+Hosted is for those who don't necessarily want to bother setting up the script.
+This method is meant to be simplified and serves the files over a [Content Delivery Network (CDN)](http://en.wikipedia.org/wiki/Content_delivery_network).

 1. Visit http://mumble-widget.guildbit.com to generate your script.
 2. Copy and paste the code snippet into your website where you want the widget to load.